 It's difficult to predict which exact color will look best since so many different undertones go into producing an optimum shade (your colorist should be an expert at concocting the perfect blend of cool or warm undertones to suit your coloring).
 But while you toss between which base shade to experiment with next, consider this your guide.

 According to Ardell, an effective way to remove lashes is by dipping two Q-tips in lash remover, then placing one above your individual lashes and one underneath, gently massaging the two against each other until the lashes fall off.

 At the appointment, you'll lay down and have a silicone shield placed on each lid.
 Then, the lashes will be brushed up flat against the shields while a keratin perm solution is applied.
 The solution sits on your lashes for around 12 minutes until they're softened so that they can better curl, after which they're then coated in a setting solution to bring them back to a firmer state.
 In some cases, the technician may apply a lash tint at the end to make your lashes look even longer and thicker.
 The end lifted result will last you up to two months and can cost anywhere between £45 and £150.

 #1: How to Apply Magnetic Lashes

 Our deputy editor, Shannon, says that applying magnetic lashes are actually much easier in practice than they sound in theory.
-To apply, you simply take one strip and place them on top of of your real lashes, than place its counterpart strip on the underside of that same row of lashes and line up the little magnets attached to the strips until they "click" into place.
+To apply, you simply take one strip and place them on top of your real lashes, then place its counterpart strip on the underside of that same row of lashes and line up the little magnets attached to the strips until they "click" into place.
 Her one gripe is that because the magnets sit at the center of the strip, the ends have the potential to pull up a bit.